Importing Data With The Import Wizard

 Click Browse to locate and select a file to import.
 After selecting the file, click View Import File to view its contents.

-Be default, the imported data overwrite any readings contained in the AQTESOLV for Windows data set.
+Be default, the imported data overwrite any readings contained in the AQTESOLV data set.
 Override this behavior by selecting the option to Append observations from import file to data set.

 - In the second step of the Import Wizard, identify the structure of the import file.
 Enter the number of data columns and starting row in the file, and the data columns to import.
 Click Next to continue.